tracee/tracee.github.io/documentation/getting-started.md

 > This article explains how you can easily integrate TracEE into your projects.

-## Step 1 : Provide Backend Provider
+## Step 1 : Select a Backend Provider

 TracEE uses the MDC ( _Mapped Diagnostic Context_ ) of your applications log framework to store the TPIC (= _TracEE Propagated Invocation Context_ ) information, like invocation and session ids.
 Most of the popular java logging frameworks like slf4j, log4j2, log4j and jboss-logging are supported by TracEE.